 He is a member of

 ORCID ID: https://orcid.org/0000-0003-3271-3542

-He will chair the Open Conference on Taiwanese Studies "Unpacking Taiwan: Exploring Taiwanese Studies, Culture and Identity" at Flinders University.
-The conference was originally scheduled 1 May 2020 but postponed till 2021.
+He will chair the Open Conference on Taiwanese Studies "Unpacking Taiwan: Exploring Taiwanese Studies, Culture and Identity" at Flinders University on scheduled 7 May 2021.
 The conference is supported by the Ministry of Foreign Affairs, Taiwan.

 He chaired the 2018 Australian Institute of Interpreters and Translators (AUSIT) National Conference, and is currently working on a special issue of Flinders University Languages Group Online Review (FULGOR) dealing with the conference theme “Intercultural Aspects of Translation, Interpreting and Communication” as a guest editor.